| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday December 12,

 that their charges of wrongdoing against the United Soybean Board be

+investigated sooner rather than later.
 The American Soybean Association has petitioned the U.S. Department of Agriculture to investigate the United Soybean Board's use of soybean checkoff dollars.
 ASA has leveled serious allegations have about how USB programs - as well as the U.S. Soybean Export Council - are being conducted.
 Click on our link below for an audio update of the ASA trip to Washington today and what they will be asking of Ag Secretary Ed Schafer. | |

-Cattle Handling Skills Contest Today at Tulsa Farm Show ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ A total of
+| Cattle Handling Skills Contest Today at Tulsa Farm Show ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~A total of

 nine FFA Chapters will field teams this morning for the Livestock handling